Top Tip: Be aware of copper clad aluminium (CCA) cable, although tested in a laboratory it will result in future issues!

 CAT5e

-Devices are supported for total distances (including leads) of up to 100m, although for longer runs, especially those requiring support for power (wireless & CCTV), we will recommend CAT6.
+Devices are supported for total distances (including leads) of up to 100m, although for better functionality, especially when requiring support for power (wireless & CCTV), we recommend CAT6.